discombobulateme/rainbow-penguin/README.md

 Coding is a difficult task and we deserve to be recognized.

-Rainbow Penguin is based on the Motivational Penguin gifs and sends you messages to put a smile upon/bring a smile to your face... just to improve your day a little bit 🙃 🌈
+Rainbow Penguin is based on the Motivational Penguin gifs and sends you messages to put a smile upon your face... just to improve your day a little bit 🙃 🌈

 ## What is it?